7RU7H/Archive/Virtualization/Docker/Docker-Hacking.md

 cat /proc/1/cgroup | grep docker
 ```

 Check for mount misconfigurations.
-It is a misconfiguration if Docker container is running `--privileged`, meaning we are can mount to these disks as containerr does not need disks
+It is a misconfiguration if Docker container is running `--privileged`, meaning we are can mount to these disks as container does not need disks
 ```bash
 # check if disks are mountable into the host filesystem
 mount | grep /dev/sda